-According to studies by Reporters Without Borders, national TV stations remain highly politicized.
+According to studies by IMI and Reporters Without Borders, national TV stations remain highly politicized.
 Of the 11 that were monitored, 10 are directly or indirectly connected with political figures.
 Ownership and potential influence is very concentrated: four oligarchs-Akhmetov, Kolomoyskyi, Viktor Pinchuk, and Dmytro Firtash-control channels that command more than 75 percent of the television audience.
 Ukraine lacks enforceable regulations to guard against monopolization of media and cross-sector concentration of ownership or to promote financial transparency in media or the advertising market.

 There were a handful of ownership changes in 2017.
-Kolomoyskyi reduced his shares in 1+1 because of nationalization of PrivatBank, but remains informally in charge of the channel.
+Kolomoyskyi reduced his shares in 1+1 because of nationalization of PrivatBank, but according to IMI, he remains informally in charge of the channel.
 Arseniy Yatsenyuk, a former prime minister, and Inna Avakova, wife of the current interior minister, acquired a combined 70 percent stake in Espreso TV but sold their interest by the end of the year.
 Svitlana Pluzhnikova, the widow of Inter founder Igor Pluzhnikov, seized co-ownership of the channel.
 In the summer, the Tonis channel became Pryamoi under the new ownership of Makeyenko, former deputy head of the Party of Regions.

-Owners of the large TV channels, who are also political players, shape overall media coverage of socially important issues, said one panelist.
+Owners of the large TV channels, who are also political players, shape overall media coverage of socially important issues, Chovgan said.
 Oligarch-controlled channels eschew objectivity, especially when the news relates to an owner's conflict with the president or other politicians.

-Gender and ethnic issues have little currency among the general audience and do not get much mainstream media attention, said a panelist.
-In strongly religious, socially conservative parts of western Ukraine such as Ternopil, many people consider coverage of LGBTQ issues inappropriate, a panelist said.
+10 Media Ownership in Ukraine: Informal Influence Through Murky Business schemes, Reporters Without Borders/Institute of Mass Information, https://rsf.org/ en/reports/media-ownership-ukraine-informal-influence-through-murky-business-schemes.
+Gender and ethnic issues have little currency among the general audience and do not get much mainstream media attention, Suzdaliev said.
+In strongly religious, socially conservative parts of western Ukraine such as Ternopil, many people consider coverage of LGBTQ issues inappropriate, Vynokur said.

-The panelist noted that the new transmitter in Kherson restored broadcasting of Tatar channels and radio stations into Crimea, and other pockets of ethnic and religious minorities are served by outlets in their communities.
-"But Ukrainian media have a gender imbalance, men prevail in comments, and sexual minorities are silenced," added the panelist.
-Monitoring of national TV, print, and online outlets found that women are central figures in 27 percent of stories and are cited as experts in 19 percent.
+Zakusylo noted that the new transmitter in Kherson restored broadcasting of Tatar channels and radio stations into Crimea, and other pockets of ethnic and religious minorities are served by outlets in their communities, including radio stations Radio Maria, Holos Nadiyi, and Emmanuil, which serve Catholics and evangelical Christians.
+"But Ukrainian media have a gender imbalance; according to IMI, men prevail in comments, and sexual minorities are silenced," she said.
+DM and IMI monitoring of national TV, print, and online outlets found that women are central figures in 27 percent of stories and are cited as experts in 19 percent.

-One panelist said there is a lack of explanatory journalism on issues such as housing and health; these topics are touched on but usually in a superficial manner.
-For regional media, the news agenda has changed little in five years-coverage of the ATO zone, veterans, and displaced persons is almost nonexistent, said one panelist.
+Dyachuk said there is a lack of explanatory journalism on issues such as housing and health; these topics are touched on but usually in a superficial manner.
+For regional media, the news agenda has changed little in five years-coverage of the ATO zone, veterans, and displaced persons is almost nonexistent, Tomilenko said.
 At the national level, coverage of the conflict in the east derives largely from official statements and lacks human stories, according to National Council monitoring of 10 news channels, and the Crimea occupation gets an average of 2.2 percent of airtime.

-There are no profitable television channels in Ukraine, a panelist asserted, adding, "Media outlets are not businesses, but a tool of influence for their owners, including their electoral interests."
+There are no profitable television channels in Ukraine, Zakusylo asserted, adding, "Media outlets are not businesses, but a tool of influence for their owners, including their electoral interests."